 Some versions, especially American, have turned front legs, either straight or tapered, in imitation of classical Roman styles.
 They were... made for use with dining tables, and are often used as side chairs.
 Some examples, like the one illustrating this feature, can be heavily decorated.
 Other more modern versions have the same basic shape, with flared saber legs, but they are toned down in terms of the elaborate detailing.Continue to 5 of 5 below.

 05 of 05

-This type of X-frame chair, in which two legs, sometimes composed of multiple slats, cross each other and rise to form the arms creating the silhouette of a wavy X. The Savonarola style was developed in late 15th century to early 16th century Italy.
+This chair style has also been used as a prop on Game of Thrones.
+The Savonarola is a kind of X-frame chair, in which two legs, sometimes composed of multiple slats, cross each other and rise to form the arms creating the silhouette of a wavy X. The Savonarola style was developed in late 15th century to early 16th century Italy.
 It was originally a folding, portable adaptation of the ancient Roman curule (see above).
 The difference is that it has more angular legs and the addition of a low back.

 These chairs are sometimes referenced as Dante chairs (often simpler variations), scissors chairs, X-frame chairs, or by the more generic term curule.

 Special thanks to Troy Segal, contributing writer, for her assistance with this article.